scholarslab/CodeLab/Week02/intro_python.md

 print(True and False)
 print(not True)
 ```
-True in Python is interchangible with the number 1 and False with 0.
+True in Python is interchangeable with the number 1 and False with 0.

 ## Comments and Documentation
 ### Inline Commenting